Madhusakth/RADIATE-Adaptive-CS/README.md

 # End-to-end system for object detection from sub-sampled radar data

-In this repo, we release the code for our end-to-end sub-sampled radar data acqusition based on radar-based object detection results.
+In this repo, we release the code for our end-to-end sub-sampled radar data acqusition based on radar-based object detection system.

 In this paper, we use the RADIATE (RAdar Dataset In Adverse weaThEr) dataset released by Heriot-Watt University which includes Radar, Lidar, Stereo Camera and GPS/IMU for our experiments.